-Pursuant to its collaboration and option agreement with Amgen, the Company has recognized research and development revenue from Amgen for reimbursements of its costs of full-time employee equivalents ("FTEs") supporting the research and development program for omecamtiv mecarbil and related compounds, and for reimbursements of other costs related to that program.
+Pursuant to its collaboration and option agreement with Amgen, the Company has recognized research and development revenue from Amgen for reimbursements of its costs of certain full-time employee equivalents ("FTEs") supporting a collaborative research program directed to the discovery of next-generation cardiac sarcomere activator compounds and of other costs related to that research program.
 These reimbursements were recorded as research and development revenues from related parties.
 Revenue from Amgen was as follows (in thousands):